Europe moves to restore funding to Greece after bailout vote

 Finnish and Lithuanian lawmakers on Thursday gave their approval to begin negotiations.

-Schaeuble said he would vote to open talks but underlined risks surrounding negotiations that will be conducted over the next few weeks.
+Schaeuble said he would vote to open talks but underlined the risks still surrounding the negotiations that will be conducted over the next few weeks.

 After a warning from the IMF this week that Greece’s massive public debt could not be managed without a significant writedown, Schaeuble said a debt haircut was incompatible with euro membership and would mean Greece would have to leave the euro, at least temporarily.
 “But this would perhaps be the better way for Greece,” he said.